ykskb/phrag/README.md

 ##### Notes:

-When `tables` data is provided in the [config](#sapid-config), Sapid uses it for DB schema instead of retrieving from a datbase.
+When `tables` data is provided in a config, Sapid uses it for DB schema instead of retrieving from a datbase.

 Please refer to [config section](#sapid-config) for the format of schema data.